flatmax/jrpc-oo/README.md

   }
 }

-let tc=new TestClass; // this class will be used over js-JRPC
+let tc=new TestClass; // this class will be executed over the network using JRPC2

 // start the server and add the class. var JrpcServer=new JRPCServer.JRPCServer(9000); // start a server on port 9000